Italy's Illycaffe launches cold coffee as Starbucks looms

-MILAN, June 7 (Reuters) - Italian premium coffee maker illycaffe will launch hand-pulled cold coffee this summer, in a sign it is feeling the pressure as coffee chain Starbucks prepares to debut in its home turf.
+MILAN (Reuters) - Italian premium coffee maker illycaffe will launch hand-pulled cold coffee this summer, in a sign it is feeling the pressure as coffee chain Starbucks (SBUX.O) prepares to debut in its home turf.

-The family-owned company said on Thursday it would sell a cold brew, a trendy favourite of young consumers, in its own cafes and other food outlets in Italy.
+The family-owned company said on Thursday it would sell a cold brew, a trendy favorite of young consumers, in its own cafes and other food outlets in Italy.

 In the country, the world’s fourth biggest coffee market in term of number of cups drunk, several mid-sized domestic roasters including illycaffe sell their coffee mainly through independent cafes and supermarkets.